KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 + The element is a direct child of a Stack element, discovered during page initialization.
 + The dev-user adds a new Stack containing direct child elements to the web page using the `scrawl.addStack()` function.
 + The element is a direct child of a Stack element defined in a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getStack('stack-id-string')` as part of the component's mount functionality.
++ The dev-user invokes the `stack.addExistingDomElements('CSS-search-string')` function in their code.
+This moves existing DOM elements into the Stack, wrapping them in Element artefact objects.
+Note that these DOM elements will initially be positioned in the top-left corner of the Stack; it is up to the dev-user to find (using `scrawl.findElement('element-id-string')`) and set (using `element.set({key: value, ...})`) them as needed after the import completes.
-+ The dev-user invokes the `scrawl.makeElement()` factory function in their code.
++ The dev-user invokes the `stack.addNewElement({key: value, ...})` function to create a new element in the Stack.
+See test demo [DOM-003](../../demo/dom-003.html) for an example of this functionality in action.

+Note that Element artefact objects can be cloned using the `element.clone({key: value, ...})` function.
+This cloning functionality will also create a clone of the object's DOM element.
+See test demo [DOM-004](../../demo/dom-004.html).
+The cloning functionality is defined in the [mixin/base.js](../source/mixin/base.html) file.

 ### Changes made to a DOM direct child element discovered in a Stack element
 As part of this wrapping process, elements will become [absolutely positioned](https://developer.mozilla.org/en-US/docs/Web/CSS/position) within their (relatively positioned) Stack element.
-SC will make its best effort to replicate the element's position within the Stack before wrapping commenced - but this cannot be guaranteed.
+During initialization SC will make its best effort to replicate the element's position within the Stack before wrapping commenced - but this cannot be guaranteed.

 Other than positioning considerations, the mutations made to the direct child elements of a Stack element are similar to the changes made to the Stack element itself as it is wrapped - including the addition of **corner divs**:
 ```